Neil1977/FRONT-END-PROJECT/README.md

 Add nested routes using query params e.g. /cats/:name and render a Show page (or, details page, etc.) about that specific queried thing. (i.e. /cats/fluffykins should show all the details about the cat named fluffykins).
 • As a user, I want to view details about a single thing, so that I can learn more about it.
 • As a user, I want the URL to change to include the thing I’m looking at, so that I can bookmark the page and share it with friends.
+• As a user, I want a clear add/edit/delete field for notes and ability to upload document evidence also.

 #Tier 4 - Global State & Search/Filter
 Store some data globally in state (i.e. context) and share it between multiple components. i.e. user enters input in one component and the value from the input is used elsewhere to filter a list.
 This is purely a “behind-the-scenes” piece of functionality, and it’s difficult to write a user story for how this works, but here’s an example of how that could work.